 - Duration Select the persistent amount of time in AF required before an AF event is stored (relates to a the number of 2-minute windows). - AF Response Select the level to use in detecting AF event.
-Programming to "Most" may result in more falsepositive detections of AF events.
+Programming to "Most" may result in more false-positive detections of AF events.
 Programming to "Least" may result in fewer AF events. - Morphology Assessment Select the level at which the algorithm uses morphology to screen out PVCs or nonsinus detections.
-This applies to Tachy, AF, and PVC Burden.
+This applies to both Tachy and AF.